Update for 2019: Best Stain for New Pressure Treated Pine

 Whether you have had an old deck replaced or simply had a new deck added on, there are certainly a lot of benefits.
 Wood decks increase a home’s curb appeal and value.
-They add extra outdoor living space and are the witness of many to come family gatherings and get-togethers.
+They add extra outdoor living space and are the witness of many come to family gatherings and get-togethers.
 A new deck’s strength and sheer durability makes you feel like it will last forever.
 But as some homeowners soon find out, that newness can wear off and that once beautiful deck becomes a neglected eyesore.

 But there is hope and to keep your new deck looking new and lasting for many years to come, you merely have to take care of it.
 Weather and elements like moisture and fading UV rays are a new deck’s biggest enemy.
 So the goal of keeping a deck looking good is to provide it with some protection.

 Some deck owners are under the false impression that “pressure treated” means the wood has already been treated from the weather.
 The truth is that the chemical treatment added to pine is to deter bugs and insects from eating the wood.
 There is no water repellency or sun blocking treatment in the wood whatsoever.
 So let’s be clear, new pressure treated decks still need to be treated with a water repellant wood stain.

 Staining a new deck is much different than staining an old deck.
 Older wood is drier and very porous.
 It will absorb most any type of wood stain and be adequately protected.
 New pressure treated pine, on the other hand, has higher moisture content and therefore is much denser making deck stain penetration more difficult.